 Partner up

 There’s no need to go the EDI-consultant journey alone, though.
-If you’re considering bringin on a partner in your search for clientele, search no further than Remedi, a leader in targeted staffing and software solutions for nearly three decades.
+If you’re considering working with a partner in your search for clientele, search no further than Remedi, a leader in EDI consulting and software solutions for nearly three decades.

 Conclusion